 Valaire is a tiny town between Blois and Tours on the southern side of the Loire.
 No major roads go near this village so you have to make an effort to go here.
 The wines of local natural wine gurus Thierry Puzelat and Herve Villemade feature prominently.
-A meal is May 2011 was very satisfying.
+A meal in July 2018 was very satisfying.
 They also have spacious rooms above the restaurant if you want to stay in the area.
 On our visit the people at the next table were drinking the very natural sans soufre Gamay from Domaine la Paonnerie from Coteaux d'Ancenis.

 Read a full review here: L'Herbe Rouge - Valaire, France

 This lively 'cave a manger' has tables arranged in front of the wine racks.
 You choose a wine and then settle back to enjoy a fixed menu of delicious food.
 Look for natural wines such as the Loire's star performers the Bretons.

 Read a full review here: Les Papilles, Paris

 A great place for adventurous natural wine and some very good food.
 Some of the produce is sourced from the Arpege garden.
 Pierre Jancou has sold this venue to David Lanher but the natural wine philosophy is being maintained and the restaurant is turning out excellent food.

 This venue has the feel of a traditional bistro while having a very modern wine list packed with the stars of the natural wine movement.
 On our last visit we thoroughly enjoyed a Souhart Syrah from the Ardeche.

 Read a full review here: Le Bistrot Paul Bert, Paris